-- Land-use planning at the municipal level should consider possible environmental impacts, including the potential for flooding, wildfires, and drought. - Unprecedented flooding has resulted in legislative changes for land-use planning in flood-prone areas.
-These legislative changes have yet to be implemented through the release of the Floodway Development Regulation. - Municipal land-use bylaws must be amended to address legislative changes for planning in floodways.
-Flood mitigation efforts are timely and needed but must involve local governments, comprehensive consultation, and consider both environmental impacts and agriculture considerations. - The provincial government should, through extensive consultation, address drought mitigation planning through legislation. - RMA encourages municipalities to work with government, residents, and landowners through programs such as FireSmart to plan for and mitigate risks of wildfire.
+- ◆ Land-use planning at the municipal level should consider possible environmental impacts, including the potential for flooding, wildfires, and drought. - The development of a Floodway Development Regulation is crucial to ensure a consistent provincewide approach to regulating development in flood-prone areas. - Municipal land-use bylaws must be amended to address legislative changes for planning in floodways.
+Flood mitigation efforts are timely and needed but must involve local governments, comprehensive consultation, and consider both environmental impacts and agriculture considerations. - The provincial government should, through extensive consultation, address drought mitigation planning through legislation. - RMA encourages municipalities to work with government, residents, and landowners through programs such as FireSmart to plan for and mitigate risks of wildfire. - Municipalities must address the increased likelihood of disasters and build resiliency into asset management planning and infrastructure investment decisions. - Federal and provincial climate change-related funding should support municipalities to plan and upgrade infrastructure for climate resiliency.